-	- A passion for community nursing, that matches our passion to provide excellent healthcare for patients within their own homes,
+- A passion for community nursing, that matches our passion to provide excellent healthcare for our patients within their own home

-- Hold a full UK Driving Licence and have use of a car for work purposes
+- A full UK Driving Licence and have use of a car for work purposes

 You must have appropriate UK professional registration.